 A life in process....

-Janet was born in 1949.
-She is on the bleeding edge of the largest generation in history, the baby boom.
+Janet was born in the vanguard of the largest generation in history, the baby boom.
 "We're called the grey tsunami for a reason," she says, "we will overwhelm society with our evolving needs, change everything that matters to us.
-Now what matters is quality of life at the end of our lives.
+Now what matters is quality of life and our health care in our late lives.

 Janet is an identical twin.
-Judi is her other half.
-They are the oldest girls in a family of seven.
+Judi and Janet are the oldest girls in a family of seven.
+They believe that they were socialized as caregivers from an early.
 On the first day of the new millennium, they made a pact.
-Together they would be family caregivers when it was time.
+Together they would be family caregivers for their rapidly aging parents when it was time.
 That didn't take long.

 When the decade of caregiving was over, Janet wrote her first book about this experience.